-Although part of EU since 1st of January 2007, Romania is the country with highest strays’ overpopulation from entire Europe, and of the highest from entire World.
-Presently, the laws are not in dogs’ favor either, Romania being one of the countries where the law clearly permits the killing of healthy dogs and where there is a deadline for keeping dogs in the municipal shelters.
-Romania is less tourist country compared with Turkey, Greece or Spain, this is why their number and the dramatic conditions in which dogs subsist on the streets, or crowded in filthy municipal pounds, and all these are less known by the public.
+Although part of the EU since the 1st of January 2007, Romania is the country with the highest strays overpopulation in entire Europe, and of the highest in the entire World.
+Presently, the laws are not in dogs’ favor either, Romania being one of the countries where the law clearly permits the killing of healthy dogs and where there is a deadline for keeping dogs in municipal shelters.
+Romania is less tourist country compared with Turkey, Greece or Spain, this is why their number and the dramatic conditions in which dogs subsist on the streets, or are crowded in filthy municipal pounds, and all these are less known by the public.

 The sole salvation for the Romanian strays is international adoption because:

-- The extreme high number of street dogs
+● The extremely high number of street dogs

-Sending dogs abroad is not a business, but a humane alternative which require funding and important logistics.
+Sending dogs abroad is not a business, but a humane alternative that requires funding and important logistics.

-- Pets promoted on sponsoradog.ro website were selected after a careful examination of their social behavior and all are sociable and ready for a family life;
+● Pets promoted on sponsoradog.org website were selected after a careful examination of their social behavior and all are sociable and ready for family life;

-- The adoptions are made in countries where ROLDA has established coordinators, volunteers and where a home check is possible**see below.
+● The adoptions are made in countries where ROLDA has established coordinators, and volunteers and where a home check is possible**see below.

-**ROLDA International Adoptions programs exist in Switzerland, Sweden, Norway, Germany and UK (in some exceptionally occasions, we send dogs in USA and other EU destinations)
+**ROLDA International Adoptions programs exist in Switzerland, Sweden, Norway, Germany and the UK (on some exceptional occasions, we send dogs to the USA and other EU destinations)